What is Multiple Sclerosis? - Towards Better Understandings

 moderate or severe, frequently escalates

-cardiovascular problems are
+cardiovascular disorders are also identified

 as significant contributing factors.

-2017 research identifies the
+2017 research that identifies the

 positive role of the immune system (Tyro3